Viralmaniar/BigBountyRecon/README.md

 # BigBountyRecon
-BigBountyRecon tool utilises 58 different techniques using various Google dorks and open source tools to expediate the process of initial reconnaissance on the target organisation.
+BigBountyRecon tool utilises 58 different techniques using various Google dorks and open source tools to expedite the process of initial reconnaissance on the target organisation.
 Reconnaissance is the most important step in any penetration testing or a bug hunting process.
-It provides an attacker some priliminary knowledge on the target organisation.
-Furthermore, it will be useful to gain insights into what controls are in place as well as some rough estimations on security matuarity level of the target organisation.
+It provides an attacker with some preliminary knowledge on the target organisation.
+Furthermore, it will be useful to gain insights into what controls are in place as well as some rough estimations on the security maturity level of the target organisation.

 ![image](https://user-images.githubusercontent.com/3501170/104112108-d9145c00-533e-11eb-85be-cb1d33fc9362.png)